jessefitz/jessefitz.me/work/2024-resume.md

 ### Verfico Technology: 2022 - Present
-**Role: Co-founder & Chief Technology Officer (CTO)** Jesse co-founded Verfico Technology to better align his technical and leadership expertise with a mission-driven goal of creating positive societal impact, focusing on ensuring fair and legal wages in industries prone to wage theft.
+**Role: Co-founder & Chief Technology Officer (CTO)** Jesse co-founded Verfico Technology in 2022.
+Verfico is a tech startup specializing in SaaS product development, with a focus on ensuring fair pay and wage compliance practices in the construction industry.

+As CTO, Jesse was instrumental in driving the technology and product strategy that led to a **successful exit by way of acquisition** in late 2024.

-- Led the development of the company’s technology and product strategy from early MVP through growth and adoption phases, serving as a hands-on leader throughout the process.
+- Defined and executed the company’s technology and product vision, laying the foundation for a scalable and market-leading platform that directly contributed to the acquisition.
-- Built the development team and technology architecture from the ground up, contributing directly to product design, feature development, coding, testing, and deployment.
+- Built the development team and technology architecture from the ground up, contributing directly to product design, feature development, coding, testing, and deployment to ensure rapid progress and innovation.
-- Integrated AI into Verfico’s strategy, leveraging AI-powered technologies to enhance the data ingestion and normalization engine and using AI internally to streamline and improve development and company operations.
+- Strategically integrated AI into Verfico’s product offerings, enhancing data ingestion and normalization capabilities to address industry pain points and differentiating the platform in the market.
-- Fostered and strengthened customer relationships to support user satisfaction and retention, playing a critical role in client interactions and feedback loops.
-- Expanded responsibilities beyond conventional CTO duties, addressing key strategic, operational, and market-facing challenges within the startup environment.
+- Played a key contributing role in customer acquisition and retention by fostering strong relationships, gathering actionable feedback, and ensuring the product met critical user needs.
+- Expanded responsibilities to address strategic and operational challenges, aligning cross-functional teams to achieve business goals and position Verfico as an attractive acquisition target.
-- Actively participated in business development, fundraising strategy, and execution, contributing to the company’s financial stability and growth.
+- Actively contributed to business development and fundraising efforts, securing critical resources and building partnerships that supported the company’s growth and financial stability.
-- Established and managed internal IT operations, ensuring reliable infrastructure and effective systems management.
+- Established robust internal IT operations, ensuring the reliability and efficiency of infrastructure to support the company’s rapid scaling and operational needs.

 ### Applied Information Sciences (AIS): 2005 - 2022

-AIS is a professional services firm delivering technology and cloud transformation solutions.
+AIS is a strategic technology consulting firm delivering premier service and value through technology and cloud transformation solutions.
 Jesse served as a Director in the Office of the Chief Technology Officer (OCTO), responsible for strategic programs.
+In the many years leading up to his serving as Director, Jesse worked in a number of additional capacities including Senior Software Engineer, Technical Project Manager, Technical Program Manager, and consultant for enterprise-scale digital transformation efforts, showcasing a wide breadth of technical, managerial, and strategic expertise across industries.

-**Director, Office of the CTO (2020 - 2022)**
+**Role: Director, Office of the CTO (2020 - 2022)**

-- Spearheaded strategic internal and external facing programs focusing advancing AIS's capabilities and growth strategy.
+ Spearheaded strategic internal and external facing programs focusing on advancing AIS's capabilities and growth strategy.

-  *Success Story*: Developed and executed agile programs to drive corporate innovation and intellectual property creation, including designing a “hub and spoke” service model for cloud modernization, leading cloud solution teams to establish delivery guidance, and operationalizing the “TechOnDeck” program to enhance employee experience and value.
+  Developed and executed agile programs to drive corporate innovation and intellectual property creation, including designing a “hub and spoke” service model for cloud modernization, leading cloud solution teams to establish delivery guidance, and operationalizing the “TechOnDeck” program to enhance employee experience and value.
 Additionally, spearheaded cross-functional initiatives to improve project monitoring and quality while managing the Summer Internship program to foster emerging talent.

-**Technical Program Manager (2015 - 2020)**
+**Role: Technical Program Manager (2015 - 2020)**

-- Established and led several multi-year, multi-million-dollar programs for AIS’s strategic clients.
+Established and led several multi-year, multi-million-dollar programs for AIS’s strategic clients.

-    *Success Story*: Designed and implemented enterprise-grade digital transformation initiatives at Exelon Utilities, including the creation of a robust cloud hosting platform for critical workloads, unifying six customer web platforms to drive modernization, and transitioning to PaaS for enhanced scalability and resiliency.
+Designed and implemented enterprise-grade digital transformation initiatives at Exelon Utilities, including the creation of a robust cloud hosting platform for critical workloads, unifying six customer web platforms to drive modernization, and transitioning to PaaS for enhanced scalability and resiliency.

-**Technical Project Manager and Software Engineer (2011 - 2015)**
+**Role: Technical Project Manager and Software Engineer (2011 - 2015)**

-- Managed and contributed to modern application development projects across various clients and industries.
+Managed and contributed to modern application development projects across various clients and industries.

-    *Success Story*: Spearheaded the delivery of innovative web and mobile solutions across diverse organizations, including leading a public-facing extranet for WilmerHale, managing the design and implementation of a corporate intranet for FTI Consulting, developing a client-facing extranet for ArentFox in a complex environment, and contributing to a mobile case worker solution for the Texas Department of Aging and Disability Services
+Spearheaded the delivery of innovative web and mobile solutions across diverse organizations, including leading a public-facing extranet for WilmerHale, managing the design and implementation of a corporate intranet for FTI Consulting, developing a client-facing extranet for ArentFox in a complex environment, and contributing to a mobile case worker solution for the Texas Department of Aging and Disability Services.

-**Senior Software Engineer (2005 - 2008)**
+**Role: Senior Software Engineer (2005 - 2008)**

-- Delivered full SDLC support for multiple web applications and led development teams.
+Delivered full SDLC services for multiple web applications and led development teams.

-- Developed applications for clients like Inphonic, Under Armour, Hughes Network Systems, and others.
+Developed applications for a wide variety of customers across a wide range of industries including both private and public sectors.

 **Other Notable Contributions at AIS**
 - **aisGives**: Founded and managed AIS’s volunteer program.